mwhite05/mum/README.md

 <h4 id="environment-variables">Environment Variables</h4>

-Your installation scripts have access three environment variables that are set by mum.
+Your installation scripts have access to some environment variables that are set by mum.

 * MUM_CURRENT_SOURCE_DIR - This is the path from which the files are being copied.
 This is set uniquely for any dependencies.
 * MUM_CURRENT_INSTALL_DIR - This is the path to which the files are being copied.
 This is set uniquely for any dependencies but may be the same as the primary target directory.